pmjdebruijn/BIGTREETECH-E3-RRF-V1.1/README.md

 The status screen flow rate deadzone has been increased, so it's more difficult to accidentally trigger flow rate changes from the status screen.

+Linear Advance is enabled and active by default.

 S-Curve acceleration is disabled.